VoeGalore/pikvm/docs/pico_hid.md

 To upload the firmware to Pico HID, you can use any computer with a USB port.

 1. [Download](https://github.com/pikvm/kvmd/releases) the latest release of the firmware.
 The file is called `pico-hid.uf2`.
-2. Press the white button on the Pico board and plug it using USB cable to the computer.
+2. Press and hold down the white button (BOOTSEL) on the Pico board and plug it using USB cable to the computer.
 3. Release the button.
-4. The Pico board appears as a flash drive on the host computer.
+4. The Pico board will appear as a flash drive on the host computer.
-5. Copy the `pico-hid.uf2` file to this flash drive.
+5. Copy the `pico-hid.uf2` file to this flash drive root partition.
 6. Safely disconnect the USB device.